Aspen Medical: Aeromedical retrievals

 Aspen Medical has supplied aeromedical retrieval services for the Australian Defence Force, state governments, and large businesses in the resources sector.

 The company supports the Western Australia Resources Aero-Medical Evacuation contract.
 This contract makes two aircraft, with stretchers and critical care capabilities, available 24/7/365 to facilitate the deployment of a doctor and paramedic throughout Western Australia.

 In 2020, Aspen Medical first partnered with Avcair to develop an integrated approach to aeromedical retrieval.

 Aspen Medical provides inflight clinicians, and Avcair operates and maintains the aviation assets, some of which include Aspen Medical aircraft.

 Marine

 Aspen Medical is contracted to provide a range of medical services on board the CSIRO vessel RV Investigator.
 This company also provides medical support and accredited training on board a number of Australian Border Force marine vessels.

+Aged care

+Aspen Medical provides surge workforce in aged care services impacted by COVID-19.
+The company was also brought in to assist at aged care homes affected by floods in North Queensland in February 2025.

+Health technology

+In September 2025, Aspen Medical announced the launch of Vitaport, a workplace health and wellbeing platform using agentic artificial intelligence.

 United Arab Emirates

 Aspen Medical has been operating in the United Arab Emirates since 2003.
 In August 2022, Aspen Medical opened the first of six primary health centers in Abu Dhabi, United Arab Emirates.
 The rural primary health centers are jointly operated in coordination with the Department of Health (Abu Dhabi) as part of governmental plans to expand primary health care in the Emirate of Abu Dhabi.